 Everything You Need To Know About Flash Fiction

-Flash fiction is a short fiction story of under 1500 words, usually under 1000 words.
+What is flash fiction and how long is it?
+The typical definition of flash fiction is a short fiction story of under 1500 words, usually under 1000 words.

 The term is often used to describe short works or short casual works as well.
 There are also terms that define more specific word counts under 100 words, like drabbles (which are 100 words) or six-word-stories (6 words).